bancolombia/async-dataflow/channel-sender/deploy_samples/k8s/libcluster-kubernetes/README.md

 - A headless service: This is a kubernetes service without an IP address.
 This one instead returns pod IP, allowing pods to comunicate each other.
 See service named `adfsender-headless` in [app.yaml](./app.yaml).

+- This strategy can be deployed as a `Statefulset` or `Deployment`.

 - A service-account that allows listing endpoints / pods: this is necesary in this strategy due the need to know available pods in the statefulset.
 See [roles.yaml](./roles.yaml).

   *IMPORTANT*: If using a service-account its not allowed or desired check the other two supported strategies in `libcluster`: Cluster.Strategy.Kubernetes.DNS or Cluster.Strategy.Kubernetes.DNSSRV